-Further, it is important to note the possibility of a domino effect that Germany's data breach notification requirement may have on the European Union and its Member States.
+Further, it is important to note the possibility of a domino effect that Germany's data breach notification requirement may have on the European Union and its member states.
 The history of data breach notification requirements in the United States began when one state, California, enacted a data breach notification law in 2003.
-Since then, a majority of U.S. states have followed suit, and the U.S. Congress is now considering a national breach notification statute.
+Since then, a majority of US states have followed suit, and the U.S. Congress is now considering a national breach notification statute.

-While the implementation of the E.U.
-Directive on Data Protection by individual Member States has made the European Union one of the most highly regulated jurisdictions in the world with respect to protecting personal data, the European Union still has no general data breach notification requirement.
+While the implementation of the EU Directive on Data Protection by individual member states has made the European Union one of the most highly regulated jurisdictions in the world with respect to protecting personal data, the European Union still has no general data breach notification requirement.
 There is evidence, however, that the European data protection landscape may be changing.
-The E.U.
-Council is in the process of amending its telecommunications directives to include an industry-specific data breach notification obligation for communication services providers.
-Some neighboring non-E.U. jurisdictions, such as Norway, already have laws requiring notice to DPAs of data breaches.
-40 The United Kingdom has a de facto notification law imposed through the U.K. independent data protection agency's recommendation that companies notify it of "serious" breaches, 41 which may explain why there is ongoing debate on whether to adopt legislation 42 and the U.K. Parliament has considered such laws but declined to pass them.
-43 These conditions, along with Germany's recent Amendments to its BDSG, suggest that E.U.
-Member States, or the European Union as a whole, may be moving toward a more comprehensive data breach notification regime.
+The EU Council is in the process of amending its telecommunications directives to include an industry-specific data breach notification obligation for communication services providers.
+Some neighbouring non-EU jurisdictions, such as Norway, already have laws requiring notice to DPAs of data breaches.

+The United Kingdom has a de facto notification law im-

+posed through the UK independent data protection agency's recommendation that companies notify it of "serious" breaches.
+The Information Commissioner's Office does not specifically define what constitutes a "serious" breach but provides general guidelines and examples for making such an assessment; important factors for determining a "serious" breach include potential of harm to individuals and the volume and sensitivity of compromised data.
+This may explain why there is ongoing debate on whether to adopt legislation and the UK Parliament has considered such laws but declined to pass them.

+These conditions, along with Germany's recent amendments to its BDSG, suggest that EU member states, or the European Union as a whole, may be moving toward a more comprehensive data breach notification regime.